-A second claim spread by the advocates of the market economy is: with growth, and only with growth, is there “prosperity for all.”
-The condition for this “prosperity” is thriving business, thus the growing wealth of the capitalists.
-It is thereby certain that “we all” are also dependent on this, and for this very reason one should, and also must, make it one's own concern and be all for it, so that this prosperity works out, so that the capitalists' growth takes place.
-And for this, they must find positive conditions.
-One favorable condition, which the employer's representatives constantly remind everybody of and which the state actively accepts, quite definitely contradicts “prosperity for all”: the workers who the entrepreneurs want to use must be profitable; meaning, must submit to the demands of profit with the corresponding consequences for performance requirements and wage demands: low wages, flexible work times, part-time work, lay offs.
+A second claim made by fans of the market economy is that with growth, and only with growth, there is “prosperity for all.”
+The prerequisite for this “prosperity” is a flourishing economy, that is, the growing wealth of the capitalists.
+It is clear that “we all” are dependent on this, and that is why we should and must be concerned that this prosperity works out, so that the capitalists manage their growth.
+And they must find positive conditions for this.
+One favorable condition, which the employers’ representatives constantly remind us of, and which the state energetically adopts, is completely as odds with “prosperity for all”: the workers who the entrepreneurs want to use must be profitable; i.e., must submit to the demands of profit with the corresponding consequences for performance requirements and wage demands: low wages, flexible work times, part-time work, lay offs.

-— And if the economy really booms and prices rise across the board, then there will be a true barrage from the employers’ associations and economic experts: one price, namely the wage, may not rise in any case, because this would bust the beautiful boom, and the Federal Reserve will still contribute high-minded arguments about the “wage-price spiral”: if wages rise along with the general rise in prices, the other prices can do nothing else than rise even more – so if one wants to be spared rising prices as a working person, one must keep one's own price low.
+— And when the economy is really booming and prices are rising on a broad front, then there will be a true barrage from the employers’ associations and the economic experts: one price, namely wages, must not rise under any circumstances, because that would destroy the beautiful boom, and the Federal Reserve contributes high-minded arguments about the “wage-price spiral”: if wages also rise along with the general rise in prices, then the other prices can do nothing but rise even more – so if you, as a working person, want to be spared from rising prices, then you must keep your own price low.

-The maxim “wage restraint!” applies in all phases of growth.
-And in all phases, one and the same reason is given why this is good for the “wage dependent employees”: only this protects jobs!
-This is interesting: if the “wage dependent employees” can expect something from growth, then it is just this – a job; what the wage brings, what is demanded in work effort and how long such a “job” will last – this is not an issue.
-“The main thing is work” – the “prosperity” of the wage-laborers consists of this, and for this they have to diligently restrain themselves.
+The maxim “restrain wages!” applies in all phases of growth.
+And in all phases, there is one and the same reason why this is good for the “wage dependent employees”: only this protects jobs!
+This is an interesting admission: if the “wage dependent employees” can expect something from growth, then it is precisely that – a job.
+The wage it brings, what it demands in terms of effort, and how long such a “job” will last – this is not the question.
+“The main thing is work” – that is the “prosperity” of the wage laborers, and for this they have to diligently restrain themselves.